 Food Safety Plus is leading provider of regulatory food safety auditing in WA.
 Our friendly and approachable auditors are approved by the WA Department of Health.
 At Food Safety Plus, regulatory food safety audits are conducted in a professional and cost effective manner.

 We are friendly, approachable and listen to you.
 We work to develop an ongoing relationship with our clients, with services provided on an agreed schedule that best meets your needs.

 Our services are based on a practical approach that supports business improvement.
 We provide you with increased confidence in the performance of your food safety practices.

 The Food Act requires child care and aged centres which prepare and serve food to develop and implement a food safety plan.
 Your first thought might be that developing a plan may be time consuming, difficult or even just too hard.
 However there are many free and simple to use guides available on the internet.

 As the purpose of a food safety plan is to safeguard health and to protect your business, utilising a simple plan is well worth the effort.
-In most instances, a documented food safety plan comprises three parts and will likely formalise your existing good practices.
-The first part includes a description of your business and names of the staff that are responsible for food safety.
+In most instances, a documented food safety plan will likely formalise your existing good practices.

 When auditors visit, they must follow a Code of Conduct.
 You can expect the auditor to be polite and give you feedback about any problems they have identified.
 If your auditor advises you to do something, they must tell you whether you need to do it to comply with the law, or whether it is good practice.
 Your auditor should be friendly, approachable, and respectful.
 The auditor should dress appropriately, listen to you and offer value for money.